 This course is part of a series of 5 courses in the Summer School Data Science specialisation taught by UU’s department of Methodology & Statistics.
 Please see here for more information about the full specialisation.
 This course can also be taken separately.

 Data science: Statistical Programming with R (This course)

-Upon completing 3 out of 5 courses in the specialisation of which at least one text mining course, students can obtain a certificate.
+Upon completing 3 out of 5 courses in the specialisation (no more than one text mining course), students can obtain a certificate.
 Each course may also be taken separately.

-A maximum of 80 participants will be allowed in this course.
-Please note that the selection for this course will be done on a first-come-first-served basis.
+A maximum of 80 participants will be allowed in this course, and selection for the course will be done on a first-come-first-served basis.

 EUR 200: Housing fee (optional)